Multi-planarizable quivers, orientifolds, and conformal dualities: Toy models for conformal dualities

 \section{Toy models for conformal dualities}

-In this section we construct pairs of $\NN = 1$ toy models that lie in the conformal window and differ only by a marginal deformation on the conformal manifold.
+In this section we construct pairs of $\NN = 1$ toy models that differ only by a marginal deformation on the conformal manifold.
 In particular, given a unique quiver we turn on different interaction terms such that the models are not the same.
 We begin with SQCD in the conformal window, and introduce singlets and interactions so that the global symmetry contains (at least) an $SU(2)$ factor.
 Turning on further interactions breaks this $SU(2)$ and yields different models.
 We find a behavior that resembles $\beta$-deformations in $\NN=4$ SYM \cite{Leigh:1995ep}, as the models differ only by a sign flip in a subset of terms.

 We exhibit examples with unitary and real gauge factors, which will be embedded in string models in later sections.